Zerraa/tenacity-tera/content/ru/menma-guide/class-crit-cap.ru.md

 ---
 title: Class Crit Factors
 date: 2022-04-28
-description: Crit Factor CAPs for classes in Menma's TERA
+description: Crit Factor CAPs for classes in MT The Dream
 ---

 A crit cap or crit-factor cap is the point at which having any more crit factor is a detriment to your DPS potential.